 A greater intensity of light will cause the iris to constrict the pupil, thus allowing less light in.
 A low level of light intensity will result in the pupil dilating and allowing more light in.

-The curvature of the lens is controlled by ciliary muscles which surround it, attached via the zonules.
+The change in shape of the lens is controlled by ciliary muscles which surround it, attached via the zonules.
 These muscles, similarly to the iris, will contract and relax in response to focus on objects at different distances from the eye.

 The short answer to this is yes.
 When the retina’s light-sensing cells become over stimulated, they release signaling chemicals in mass amounts.